benmorehouse/std/README.md

 If you just wish to use the project as a tool, [then run the binary!](https://github.com/benmorehouse/std/releases/tag/v1.0)

+After installing, ./std will show you the commands that are available for you to use.

+	backlog - A place for ideas that can also be placed in it's own repo for your own github! create - create a list
+	delete - delete list
+	help - display the help menu
+	open - open the designated list
+	rename - rename a given list to something else welcome - welcome message as well as version that is currently in use

+Examples

+	./std open
+	./std delete worklist
+	./std backlog

 # Contributing

 If you wish to fork this project and work on it more, then by all means!